saptashwa2004/JHU-CRC-Vaccinations/README.md

 The repository needs to be copied into your personal GitHub for the workshop in a manner that will decouple its operations from this original repository.
 Please use one of the following two methods to do this.

-**METHOD 1:** Copying Using GitHub (not a Fork)
+**METHOD 1:** Copying Using GitHub Importer

-1.
+**NOTE:** This method is not a Fork.
+You can learn more about GitHub Importer [here](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer).

+1. Under the "Repositories" tab of your personal GitHub page, selecte the "New" button in the top-right corner.
+This will start the process of starting a new repository.
+2. At the top of the page is a hyperlink to import a repository.
+Open that link ([GitHub Importer](https://github.com/new/import)).
+3. Paste the URL of this repository when prompted.
+No credentials are required for this action.
+4. Adjust the GitHub account owner as needed and create the name for the new repository.
+We recommend initially setting the reposiotry to Private.
+5. Proceed with cloning the newly copied repository.

 **METHOD 2:** Copying Using Terminal

 1. [Create a new](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) GitHub repository.

    **NOTE:** Do not use a template or include a description, README file, .gitignore, or license.
 Only adjust the GitHub account owner as needed and create the name for the new repository.
-We recommend you intially set the repository to Private.
+We recommend initially setting the reposiotry to Private.

 2. Open Terminal.
 3. Navigate to the file location you want to sotre the repository copy.